damianhakert/damianhakert.github.io/source/posts/2016-11-01-publish-code-coverage-report-with-gitlab-pages.html.md

 ![code coverage report summary](images/blogimages/publish-code-coverage-report-with-gitlab-pages/code-coverage-report-file-summary.png)

-## How to generate code coverage report?
+## How to generate a code coverage report?

 There are a lot of code coverage tools available for many different languages.
 You will need to find appropriate tool for your particular needs.
-In GitLab, in projects using Ruby, we often use [SimpleCov](https://github.com/colszowka/simplecov).
+In GitLab with projects using Ruby, we often use [SimpleCov](https://github.com/colszowka/simplecov).

 You will need to check documentation for your tool of choice to learn how to generate the code coverage report.
 Once you are able to do this locally,